-2 cups chocolate chips, I use the Enjoy Life brand which is free of most allergens
+2 cups semi-sweet chocolate chips, I use the Enjoy Life brand which is free of most allergens

 1 Tablespoon room temperature coconut oil

 Optional: 2 Tablespoons crushed freeze dried raspberries for topping

 In a medium sized saucepan, whisk together the maple syrup and tapioca starch until no lumps remain.
 Then add the frozen raspberries, and place the saucepan over medium high heat.